Dime to Retire

 Dime to Retire is a 1955 Warner Bros.
 Looney Tunes cartoon directed by Robert McKimson.
 The cartoon was released on September 3, 1955, and stars Daffy Duck and Porky Pig.

 Plot

-Daffy Duck, acting as a shady hotel-keeper, tricks traveler Porky Pig into staying at his hotel for a dime.
-He then orchestrates a series of disturbances using animals, charging Porky increasingly exorbitant fees to remove them.
+Daffy Duck, as a shady hotel-keeper, advertises a one-night stay in his hotel for a dime, which proves attractive for traveler Porky Pig.
+Daffy then orchestrates a series of disturbances in Porky's room using animals, charging Porky increasingly exorbitant fees to remove them.
 It starts with a mouse, escalates to a cat, and spirals out of control with a boxer dog, lion, and elephant, going full circle with the mouse again.
-Each eviction fee climbs higher until Porky is fed up and leaves without paying.
-In retaliation, Daffy insists on impounding Porky's luggage.
+Each pest disposal fee climbs higher until Porky is fed up and leaves without paying.

-In retaliation, the backfire from Porky's car inadvertently sets off explosives in his luggage (he's a blasting powder salesman), causing an explosion in Daffy's hotel.
+Daffy insists on impounding Porky's luggage for final non-payment.
+The exhaust from Porky's car inadvertently sets off explosives in his luggage (he's a blasting powder salesman), causing an explosion in Daffy's hotel.
 As Daffy's tailfeathers catch fire, he dashes away.

-Home media

-Dime to Retire is included in the Looney Tunes Super Stars' Daffy Duck: Frustrated Fowl DVD, presented uncensored and uncut, albeit cropped to widescreen as seen in its theatrical release.
-It is also featured on the VHS release, Daffy Duck: Madcap Mania.